 - You have been separated from your loved one for a long time.
 In this situation, you can say, “I miss you,“ when having a phone call with him, and hopefully you will hear, "I miss you too," from your loved one in response.

 - You see your loved one at the door waiting for you after coming back from a long trip, you hug her or him, and say, “I missed you so much!“

 - You may have to move to another city for work, and you can’t come back anytime soon.
 Then you tell your loved one, “I’m going to miss you a lot."

-The use of miss with the event or action.
+The use of miss or missed with the event or action.